KamilStawik/minesweeper/README.md

 ## About this project

 This is one of my favourite classic game - Minesweeper.
-To run this project You need to allow emoji in Your browser.
 I start this project few weeks ago and I am still working on it.
 Right now it has only few basic features.